For showtimes, click here.

 When she found out that the stunt horse received $200 per jump in the riding sequence, Shirley wisely offered up her own horse for a scene at the rate of $10 for sleeping.
 However, when the time came for her horse, Spunky, to sleep, he wouldn’t lay down and bared his teeth at his master.
 Maybe her horse was camera shy!

-6. The monkey bite her!
+6. The monkey bit her!

 Shirley also had a problem with the monkey that played Cesar Romero’s pet.
-In the scene, she was to chase it and then pick it up.
+In one scene, she was supposed to chase it and then pick it up.
 Unfortunately, the monkey wasn’t keen on being picked up in a certain way – something the star didn’t know.
 As a result, the monkey grabbed her arm and took a bite.
 The monkey apparently got a spanking for its bad behavior, and it was fired.
 Monkey business was not allowed on this set!